davidgasquez/handbook/Open Data.md

 - How can datasets be indexed?
 - Some datasets are not static (e.g: Ethereum `blocks`).
 How can we stream new data?
 - What would be a great use case to start with?
-- Why should people use this vs
+- Why should people use this vs doing their own thing?

 ### Related Projects

 #### Computation
 - [Kamu](https://www.kamu.dev/).
 - [Algovera](https://www.algovera.ai/).